 There is, perhaps, no more important time to be a good citizen than during a global pandemic.
-Each of us plays a critical role in contributing to the health and well-being of others.
-Whether returning to the classroom or engaging in online learning, educators, administrators, students, and families have an important role to play in maintaining the health and safety of all parties, and contributing to a positive educational environment.
+Through our citizenship, each of us plays a critical role in contributing to the health and well-being of others.
+Whether returning to the classroom or engaging in online learning, educators, administrators, students, and families have an important role to play in maintaining the health and safety of all parties and contributing to a positive educational environment.

 The Leader-to-Detractor tool serves two important purposes.
 First, it defines what each role – detractor, participant, and leader – looks like in action.
 Good citizens are able to change detractor behaviors to participant behaviors, and participant behaviors to leader behaviors.
 Second, one can use the tool reflectively by asking, “were my actions that of a leader, detractor, or participant, and what do I need to do better or differently tomorrow to be a better citizen?”